 Karen Bromley is the Marketing Director/IT Coordinator for Avery Hall.
 She joined the agency in 2016 and works out of the Salisbury office.
 She coordinates all Avery Hall advertising and marketing and heads up the IT Department.
 Personally, Karen enjoys fundraising for local organizations and helping her children’s schools.
 She and her husband, Danny, have two sons together, Connor and Luke.

-Heather Brooks is an Administrative Assistant for the Innovation, Entrepreneurship, and Economic Development Hub at Salisbury University, and the NEW kindSBY Kindness Commission leader and Secretary of Kindness for Salisbury, MD.
-Over the past 4 years, Heather has served as a kindness commissioner, designed and maintained the kindSBY website and served as the 2022-2023 Adopt-a-School Coordinator. and the Kindness Palooza Volunteer Coordinator.
+Heather Brooks is an Administrative Assistant for the Dave and Patsy Rommel Center for Entrepreneurship at Salisbury University, and the NEW kindSBY Kindness Commission leader and Secretary of Kindness for Salisbury, MD.
+Over the past 5 years, Heather has served as a kindness commissioner, designed and maintained the kindSBY website and served as the 2022-2023 Adopt-a-School Coordinator. and the Kindness Palooza Volunteer Coordinator.
 She has also been an Advisor for two Kindness Clubs in Wicomico County Public Schools.
 Heather enjoys scrapbooking, traveling, and spending time with family and friends.

-D’Shawn M. Doughty is the Relationship Manager for the Bank of America in Easton, MD.
-He is a member of the Salisbury P.R.I.D.E.
-Lions Club, a volunteer for the Building African American Minds Center in Easton, MD, a volunteer with Big Brothers Big Sisters, a member/advisee of the Human Rights Advisory Committee for the City of Salisbury, and the 81st President for the Salisbury Jaycees.
+D’Shawn M. Doughty, a native of the Eastern Shore, born and raised in Salisbury, MD.
+After studying at Salisbury University, he started his career in finance at Bank of America as a Loan Officer.
+Doughty is currently the Development Manager at Green Street Housing, and serves on the City Council for District 2.
+He is on the Executive Board of Directors for Junior Achievement, a member of the Salisbury P.R.I.D.E.
+Lions Club, a volunteer for the Building African American Minds Center in Easton, MD and Big Brothers Big Sisters, a member/advisee of the Human Rights Advisory Committee for the City of Salisbury, and the 81st President for the Salisbury Jaycees.
 D’Shawn’s passion is to spread kindness throughout the community and teach everyone the importance of reciprocal outreach.
 D’Shawn believes in pouring himself back in the community that gave so much to him.

 Gwenn Garland is a Writer/Photographer at Wor-Wic Community College and former Strategic Communications Coordinator for Peninsula Regional Medical Center.
 She lives in Salisbury with her family, including three active boys, a unicycling husband, a cat with a ‘tude and a quirky Pomeranian.
 She enjoys volunteering for hospital events and community health fairs, the March of Dimes, United Way, Ward Museum of Wildfowl Art and Chesapeake Housing Mission.